4 Hyperparameter Optimization

 * Properties: multiclass, twoclass

-split = partition(task)
+split = partition(task_sonar)

-at$train(task, row_ids = split$train)
+at$train(task_sonar, row_ids = split$train)

-at$predict(task, row_ids = split$test)$score()
+at$predict(task_sonar, row_ids = split$test)$score()

 classif.ce